-A Unique Approach to Chiropractic Treatment
+Multimodal Approach to Chiropractic Treatment

-- muscle therapy and soft tissue techniques
+- Muscle therapy and soft tissue techniques

-- joint and spine mobilizations
+- Joint and spine mobilizations

-- physiotherapy modalities (such as ultrasound, electrical stimulation, hot/cold therapy)
+- Physiotherapy modalities (such as ultrasound, electrical stimulation, hot/cold therapy)

 - medical acupuncture